 Meet the Musicians

 The Musicians: Brian Burke, Sheryl Cawrse, Megan Hayes, Henry "Hank" Lehrer, and Victoria Nagy.
-Each of these individuals holds a degree from Bowling Green State University or the University of Toledo and have performed with multiple of the university's musical organizations.
-All have gone on to hold chairs as principal and/or section leader on various woodwind instruments and in numerous instrumental performing groups throughout the Western Lake Erie region.
+Each of these individuals holds a degree from Bowling Green State University or the University of Toledo and have performed with multiple of each university's musical organizations.
+Everyone has gone on to hold chairs as principal and/or section leader on various woodwind instruments and in numerous instrumental performing groups throughout the Western Lake Erie region.
 The sum of all their musical experience is well over 200 years.
-Each is held in high regard by their musical friends and colleagues.
+Each is held in high regard for their musicianship by their musical friends and colleagues.

 Brian Burke (clarinet) is currently the interim minister for the Christ United Church of Christ in Orrville, after serving congregations in Wellington, Amherst, and Valley City.
 Before his ordination with UCC, Brian was a high school band director for the Sandusky and Oak Harbor school districts.
 He received his Bachelor of Music from Bowling Green State University and a Master of Divinity from Eden Theological Seminary.
 Brian performs with the Patriots Symphonic Band as the principal clarinetist and concert narrator as well as being a core/founding member of the Lake Erie Winds.
 He and his wife Carol reside in Wellington.
 They have two children, ten grandchildren and two great-grandchildren.
 In their free time, they enjoy attending theater productions and traveling.